LijaAlex12/gittutorial/README.md

 . =>all of the files inside the repository

 create .gitignore file

-# used to comment
+#used to comment

+asterisk.txt
-*.txt to ignore all with txt extension git add . git status git commit -m "bhdb"
+to ignore all with txt extension git add . git status git commit -m "bhdb"